 - Processing Programming website: http://www.processing.org

-- Feel free to browse and share Processing sketches: http://www.openprocessing.org
+- Here you can browse and share Processing sketches: http://www.openprocessing.org

 - To understand and apply basic algorithms for generating, manipulating, and representing digital information in the creation of digital media.